datopian/ckan-cloud-operator/docs/PRODUCTION-GCLOUD-CLUSTER.md

 While interactive initialization:
 - Set `enable-deis-ckan: y`
 - If environment is production, set `env-id` to `p` on "routers" step.
-- On "solr" step of interactive initialization choose `self-hosted: n`
+- On "solr" step of interactive initialization choose `self-hosted: y`
 - On "ckan" step when asked for docker server/username/password, enter your Gitlab credentials, password should be your Gitlab access token.